JOSHUA-A69/Side-Projects/README.md

 # Side_Projects
-My side Projects. from Simple to Advance (mostly still simple for the mean time=))
+My side Projects.
+From Simple to Advance (mostly still simple for the mean time=))